MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-fra-deployment.md

     > [!Note]
     > Click the button ```Show All Files``` in the Solution Explorer to view all files in the project folder and not just those that are included in the project.
 If the button is not available, make sure you selected the project.
 Files and folders that are not currently part of the project will have their icons shown with dotted outlines.
 Right-click the folder you want to include and select Include in Project.

-3. Enable the extensions to be compiled in **tsconfig.json** by removing following folders from the exclude list.
+3. Enable the extensions to be compiled by removing the following folders from the exclude list in **tsconfig.json**:

     - SalesTransactionSignatureSample
     - SequentialSignature